eqtstv/bGit/README.md

 - **`merge <branch_name>`**

-  - Performs a three-way merge of the specified `<branch_name>` into the current branch (HEAD).
-Uses the external `diff3` command.
+  - Performs a merge of the specified `<branch_name>` into the current branch (HEAD).
+The merge can be either:
+    - **Fast-forward merge**: When the target branch's HEAD is a direct ancestor of the current HEAD, or when the base commit equals the current HEAD.
+In this case, the current branch is simply updated to point to the target branch's HEAD.
+    - **Three-way merge**: When there are divergent changes, a three-way merge is performed using the common ancestor as the base.
 Creates merge commit parents if applicable.
   - Usage: `cargo run -- merge <other_branch_name>`

 - **`iter-refs`**